 Schools like the University of Wisconsin and NYU are really stepping up their game and now have concrete canoe teams!
 Yes, we mean paddling a canoe made of concrete!
 If you enjoy being on water and are competitive, and also enjoy engineering, consider joining a club like this.
 You may even get the opportunity to be in competitive concrete canoe races!

 If your school does not have a club that you’re interested in, consider starting your own club.

 If you join a club or organization and realize you aren’t really interested in it, find another club that more closely aligns with your interests, talents, and passions.

 There are many benefits to embracing campus life.
-To learn more, check out The Benefits of Getting Involved on Campus!
+To learn more, check out Being Involved in College: How Can It Benefit Me?!